swup/astro/README.md

 ## Contributing

 This package is maintained by the swup core team.
-You're welcome to submit an issue or PR!
+You're welcome to submit an issue or PR.

 ## Changelog